2022 Route du Rhum – Destination Guadeloupe

 11/21/2022

-"It's a huge responsibility to get Arkema to Guadeloupe safely.
+What a finish!
+When asked at the start how he would approach this Route du Rhum - Destination Guadeloupe, Quentin was quite clear in his mind:"It's a huge responsibility to get Arkema to Guadeloupe safely.
 I might not have a chance to race in a Route du Rhum every four years.
 It’s an opportunity and I’m going to take it and not let myself be pushed around.”

-After racing for exactly 10 days, 21 hours, 54 minutes and 5 seconds, the sailor from Gironde finished in second place, only 18 minutes and 13 seconds behind the winner Erwan Le Roux (Koesio), and is without doubt “the first great revelation of this Route du Rhum - Destination Guadeloupe.
+After racing for exactly 10 days, 21 hours, 54 minutes and 5 seconds, the sailor from Gironde finished in second place, only 18 minutes and 13 seconds behind the winner Erwan Le Roux (Koesio), and is without doubt “the first great revelation of this Route du Rhum - Destination Guadeloupe”.
 We welcome the comments of the organizers of this most famous French solo transatlantic race.

 On Sunday 20 November at 7:09:55 am local time, the Arkema skipper crossed the finish line in Pointe-à-Pitre in this 12th edition of the Route du Rhum - Destination Guadeloupe race.
 He covered 4,186.67 miles between Saint-Malo and Pointe-à-Pitre at an average speed of 15.99 knots, after taking the lead of the Ocean Fifty fleet from the Tip of Brittany.